Protecting your kitchen knives from damage caused by rough handling and poor storage is the first step in caring for them.

 Maintain a 15 to 20 degree angle and move the knife so the blade is in contact from handle end to tip during each diagonal draw across the stone.

 - Per Alan Henry, the first round of sharpening should be done on a low grit stone.
 Kitchen expert Henry uses a three stone process.
-The first sharpening should be on a 400 grit stone, then a 1,000 grit, then even finer such as 2,000.
+The first sharpening should be on a 400 grit stone, then a 1,000 grit stone, and finally an even finer grit stone such as 2,000.

 His video encourages working toward a burr with the first stone, then switch to a finer stone for removing the burr and the final honing stages.